MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 ---
-title: Configure Microsoft Entra ID Authentication with OpenID Connect
+title: Configure Microsoft Entra authentication with OpenID Connect
 description: Learn how to authentication Business Central users by using Microsoft Entra ID with OpenID Connect. ms.custom: bap-template ms.date: 02/09/2023